netdata/netdata/src/health/REFERENCE.md

 ```

 The `chart labels` is a space-separated list that accepts simple patterns.
 If you use multiple different chart labels,
-then the result is an OR between them. i.e. the following:
+then the result is an AND between them. i.e. the following:

 ```yaml
 chart labels: mount_point=/mnt/disk1 device=sda
 ```

-Will create the alert if the `mount_point` is `/mnt/disk1` or the `device` is `sda`.
+Will create the alert if the `mount_point` is `/mnt/disk1` and the `device` is `sda`.
 Furthermore, if a chart label name
 is specified that does not exist in the chart, the chart won't be matched.

 See our [simple patterns docs](https://github.com/netdata/netdata/blob/master/src/libnetdata/simple_pattern/README.md) for more examples.